-Exercise Science at Merrimack (formally Sports Medicine) involves the study of the science of exercise and human movement and the role of physical activity and exercise in health and disease.
+Exercise Science at Merrimack (formerly Sports Medicine) involves the study of the science of exercise and human movement and the role of physical activity and exercise in health and disease.
 Students will learn the anatomical, biomedical and physiological basis of human movement and how inactivity might contribute to chronic disease.
 Students will also be able to apply their knowledge to real world settings through experiential learning and internship experiences.

 In the Exercise Science undergraduate degree program, students are exposed to state-of-the-art equipment used by our athletic staff to test our Division I and II level athletes.
 In addition, students are provided with clinical, hands-on experience utilizing innovative tools like the BodPod or our 3-D Gait Analysis.
 Our Human Performance Laboratory presents students with the opportunity to work with our renowned faculty on exercise science research.